ArctosDB/documentation-wiki/_documentation/authorities.markdown

     compromises in terminology.
 -   Be consistent.

-Consistent data provide more-usable pick lists, better provide users with what they need, and allow more flexibility in communicating with other data.
-However, these goals may not be entirely possible due to curatorial reasons.
-In any conflict between ‘good data’ (*e.g.*, consistent values) and curatorial need, curatorial need should win.
-(It is often possible to revisit the data after some time in use and make improvements then.)

-Any changes to existing values must be coordinated with the database administrators.

 ## Taxonomy

 Taxonomy is included here only for completeness.
-See [Taxonomy Documentation](/documentation/taxonomy.html) for more information.
+See [Taxonomy Documentation](/documentation/taxonomy) for more information.

 ## Geography

 Geography is included here only for completeness.
-See [Geography Documentation](/documentation/higher-geography.html) for more information.
+See [Geography Documentation](/documentation/higher-geography) for more information.

 ## Agents

 Agents are included here only for completeness.
-See [Agent Documentation](/documentation/agent.html) for more information.
+See [Agent Documentation](/documentation/agent) for more information.